 Allison Lourash, Program Manager

 Allison has over 20 years of personal and professional experience working with families who are navigating systems to help their kids.
-Being born with a physical disability and other familial experiences have shaped Allison’s career and she is excited to partner with families, providers, and others in the CYSHCN Network across the state to find answers and support families.
+Being born with a physical disability, as well as other personal experiences, have shaped Allison’s career and she is excited to partner with families, providers, and others in the CYSHCN Network across the state to find answers and support families.

 Aby Sauter, Administrative Support